-Years ago, I found the first edition of Recettes du terroir neuchâtelois at our local library, and I tried several of the recipes — one of which I adapted and shared via this blog in 2015: Sèches au beurre.
-I find this new edition to be much improved, and with a brand new selection of recipes I look forward to trying.
+Years ago, I found the first edition of Recettes du terroir neuchâtelois at our local library.
+I tried several of the recipes, one of which I adapted and shared via this blog in 2015: Sèches au beurre.
+I find this new edition to be much improved.
+It has a brand new selection of recipes I look forward to using.
 In my opinion, if you are looking for a good overview of Neuchâtel’s food products and recipes, I think this cookbook should be part of your collection.